it-economics/dfs-tender-graffiti-board/README.md

 This repository contains a simple application which let you add messages to a graffiti board so that every one can see them.

 The application is provided in two parts.
-First the backend part which provides an API and socket endpoint through these messages can be persisted and fetched.
-The second part consist of a frontend application which provides a simple ui and uses the backend to create and retrieve messages.
+First, the backend part, which provides an API and socket endpoint through which messages can be persisted and fetched.
+The second part consists of a frontend application which provides a simple UI and uses the backend to create and retrieve messages.

 ## API endpoints